axibase/atsd/api/data/properties/query.md

 | D      | type-1 | e-4    |       |       |
 ```

-The table below illustrates which records will be returned (the `result` column) for the corresponding `exactMatch` and `key` parameters on the left.
+The table below illustrates which records are returned (the `result` column) for the corresponding `exactMatch` and `key` parameters on the left.

 ```ls
 | exactMatch | key                     | result  |